jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert True is not None
         self.assertIsNone(True)

-  and the terminal shows an `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError>`_
+  the terminal shows an `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError>`_

   .. code-block:: python

-    E    AssertionError: True is not None
+    AssertionError: True is not None

 * GREEN: make it pass

-  I change the failing line in ``test_assertion_errors_with_none`` to make it pass
+  I change the failing line to make the test pass

   .. code-block:: python